-Mr. Gunter is an active musical director and performer in the Dallas theatre scene.
-In the past three years, he has given hundreds of performances in over 30 different productions at theatres such as Uptown Players, WaterTower Theatre, and Lyric Stage.
-His 2010 performance schedule will begin with the debut of Uptown Players' Broadway Our Way, held at Dallas's famed Kalita Humphreys Theatre.
+Gunter is an active musical director and performer in the Dallas theatre scene.
+He has given hundreds of performances in over 30 different productions at theatres such as Uptown Players, WaterTower Theatre and Lyric Stage.

-During the summers, Mr. Gunter is a director of the Young Artists Institute, which hosts exceptional pre-college piano students from around the state of Texas.
-More information can be found at the website for the National Piano Institute for Teachers and Young Artists,www.npitya.org.
-In summer 2009, Mr. Gunter celebrated the debut of one of his piano students at the National Conference on Keyboard Pedagogy in Chicago, Illinois.
-He is also featured in the Fall 2009 issue of Samford University’s Seasons Magazine in the “Adventures in Music” article.
+During the summers, Gunter is a director of the Young Artists Institute, which hosts exceptional pre-college piano students from around the state of Texas.
+In summer 2009, Gunter celebrated the debut of one of his piano students at the National Conference on Keyboard Pedagogy in Chicago, Ill.
+Gunter was also featured in an issue of Samford University’s Seasons magazine.

 M.M. in Piano Performance and Pedagogy, Southern Methodist University; B.M. in Piano Performance, Samford University